reclaimprotocol/reclaim-python-sdk/README.md

 3. We get the status URL using `get_status_url()`.
 This URL can be used to check the status of the claim process.

-4. We start a session with `start_session()`, which sets up callbacks for successful and failed verifications.

 ## Advanced Configuration